baetyl/baetyl/doc/us-en/tutorials/Device-connect-to-OpenEdge-with-hub-module.md

     path: var/db/openedge/localhub-log
 ```

-Configuration file location for the OpenEdge Hub module: `var/db/openedge/localhub-conf/service.yml`.
+Configuration file location for the OpenEdge Hub module is: `var/db/openedge/localhub-conf/service.yml`.

-The configuration of OpenEdge Hub Module is as follows:
+The configuration of OpenEdge Hub Module are as follows:

 ```yaml
 listen: